 Stir in the yeast and warm water.
 Then mix in the bread flour, sugar, and salt.

-- Cover bowl with a clean kitchen cloth and let set for 24 hours at room temperature.
+Cover the bowl with a clean kitchen cloth and let sit for 24 hours at room temperature.

-- Pour starter into large jar or jars, cover, and store in the refrigerator.
-In the summertime, I use all my jars for canning and dried fruits, so I store my sourdough starters in large plastic containers in the refrigerator.
+Pour starter into large jar or jars, cover, and store in the refrigerator.
+In the summertime, we use all our jars for canning and dried fruits, so we store our sourdough starters in large plastic containers in the refrigerator.